aptuitiv/website-build-tools/README.md

     build: {
         // The root build folder for the files to publish to the website.
 This is used when uploading files via FTP.
         base: 'dist',
-        // The build folder for templates
-        templates: 'dist/theme/custom/templates',
         // The build folder path for all files for the theme.
 This is used when uploading files via FTP.
         theme: 'dist/theme/custom'
     },
     css: {
+        // The base path for the CSS files within the root source folder. (config.src)
+        base: 'css',
-        // The base CSS file(s) that import the other CSS files.
+        // The glob for CSS file(s) that import the other CSS files.
 This is used when building the files.
-        base: 'src/css/*.css',
+        // This is within the root source folder. (config.src)
+        buildFiles: 'css/*.css',
         // The glob for all CSS files.
 This is used when linting CSS files.
-        src: 'src/css/**/*.css'
+        // This is within the root source folder. (config.src)
+        files: 'css/**/*.css'
     },
     // An array of file globs and their destination folder
     copy: [],
+    fonts: {
+        // The folder for the fonts within the theme build folder. (config.build.theme)
+        build: 'fonts',
+        // The source folder for the fonts within the root source folder. (config.src)
+        src: 'fonts'
+    },
+    icons: {
+        // The path within the src templates folder that the icon sprite will be created in
+        build: 'snippets/svg-icons.twig',
+        // The source folder for the svg icon files within the root source folder. (config.src)
+        src: 'icons',
+    },
+    images: {
+        // The folder for the images within the theme build folder. (config.build.theme)
+        build: 'images',
+        // Image optimizations
+        optimizations: {
+            jpg: {
+                mozjpeg: true,
+                quality: 80,
+                progressive: true
+            },
+            png: {
+                quality: 80,
+                progressive: true,
+                compressionLevel: 6,
+                adaptiveFiltering: true
+            },
+            webp: {
+                quality: 80,
+                lossless: false,
+                smartSubsample: true
+            }
+        },
+        // The source folder for the image files within the root source folder. (config.src)
+        src: 'images'
+    },
-    // The root folder for the source files.
+    // The root folder for all the project files.
 If the user needs to change this they should put
     // it as the absolute path to the root of their project.
     root: process.cwd(),
+    // The root folder to the source files.
+    src: 'src',
     // Stylelint configuration options
     // https://stylelint.io/user-guide/options
     // You can set any valid options here